gferrate/pytorch_federated_learning/README.md

         dataset_tools.split_dataset(mf, 'iid', <number_of_clients>)
         ```

+### Step 2

+There are two main ways to run the program.

-1. Spawning Python processes manually.
+- Spawning Python processes manually.
     - Spawn the main server by running: `python main_server/app.py -p 8000`
     - Spawn the secure aggregator by running: `python secure_aggregator/app.py -p 8001`
     - Spawn N clients by running: `python client/app.py -p 800<i+3>` where i is the client number (from 0 to N)

-2. Using Docker:
+- Using Docker:
     - Create the image by running: `make build`.
     - Run the image: `make run`.
 This will spawn the main server, secure aggregator and two clients.
 In order to increase the number of clients, modify the docker-compose.yml and hosts.yml files.